 How to resolve font problems during Word to PDF or image conversion?

-You can also check whether all the necessary fonts used in Word document are installed or not for Word to PDF or image conversion.
+You can also check whether all the necessary fonts used in the Word document are installed or not for Word to PDF or image conversion.

 Suggestion 1: Install all the necessary fonts